-Sporting Lisbon boss Jorge Jesus denies suspensions after president row
+Sporting boss Jesus denies suspensions

 On Friday, the club denied reports that players has refused to train in protest against De Carvalho's comments.

-"There was never any refusal to practice from any player," added Jesus.
+"There was never any refusal to practise from any player," added Jesus.

 "Only back when I was a player did we refuse to practice because we weren't paid for seven months, that doesn't happen here."